ME-ICA/tedana/docs/building decision trees.rst

     of the metrics used within the node, "node_label", which is a (hopefully) human readable brief description of the node's function and, for nodes where component classifications can change, "n_false" & "n_true" list who many components changed classifications.
-The inputted parameters include "ifTrue" and "ifFalse" which specify what changes for each component.
+The inputted parameters include "if_true" and "if_false" which specify what changes for each component.
 These fields can be used to construct a visual flow chart or text-based summary of how classifications changed for each run.